bmullan/ciab-remote-desktop/README.md

 With this update the CIAB Remote Desktop components all run in LXD Containers which means Guacamole, NGINX, Tomcat8, XRDP, XFreeRDP and the Ubuntu MATE desktop environment.

+This means you can very easily add more remote desktop servers either on the same LXD Host/Server or on another LXD Host/Server just by copying the existing CN container:

+$ lxc copy cn1 cn2

 Please refer to the README.pdf file for documentation on installation and use.